cs1302uga/cs1302-styleguide/README.md

 ## ArrayTypeStyle

 You must use the Java style for array type declarations and not the C style.
+The Java style places the square brackets (i.e., the `[]`) to left of the variable name, next to the array's element type.

 ```java
 public static void main(String[] args) { // Java style; valid style